 Our Venues

-Each year, the LA Phil presents over 250 concerts at its three renowned venues: Walt Disney Concert Hall, the Hollywood Bowl and The Ford.
-Each location are iconic parts of the Southern California landscape – tributes to the region’s rich cultural history and Los Angeles’ enduring commitment to fostering artistic excellence.
+Each year, the LA Phil presents nearly 300 concerts at its three renowned venues: Walt Disney Concert Hall, the Hollywood Bowl, and The Ford.
+Each location is an iconic part of the Southern California landscape—tributes to the region’s rich cultural history and Los Angeles’ enduring commitment to fostering artistic excellence.
+The Judith and Thomas L. Beckmen YOLA Center, opened in August of 2021, is the first dedicated space for the YOLA (Youth Orchestra Los Angeles) program and is the home of the latest YOLA site, drawing students from Inglewood and environs.

 About the Hollywood Bowl